f5devcentral/f5-xc-terraform-examples/workflow-guides/bot/deploy-botdefense-in-gcp-with-f5xc-bigip-connector/xc-console-demo-guide.rst

 ^^^^^^^^^^^^^^

 1. F5 Distributed Cloud Account (F5XC)
 2. GCP Cloud Account (If you don't have an GCP subscription, create an GCP free account before you begin `here <https://console.cloud.google.com/freetrial/signup/>`_)
-3. Gcloud CLI: Install the Gcloud CLI on your local machine.
-You can download it from  `CLI website <https://cloud.google.com/sdk/docs/install>`_
+3. Gcloud CLI: Install the Gcloud CLI on your local machine using option b) from `Gcloud CLI website <https://cloud.google.com/sdk/docs/install>`_
 4. kubectl: Install kubectl on your local machine.
 You can find installation instructions on the `kubectl installation page <https://kubernetes.io/docs/tasks/tools/>`_